rodinhart/Cyntax/readme.md

 **vals**

-**vector**

 # TODO

-- remove or improve string function, same with vector?
+- remove or improve string function
-- vector or array?
 - define some protocol for contains?
   - also for assoc and dissoc and keys, everything really
 - check type for -, \*, / etc.